jonahkohn/cell_count/readme.md

 #### Google Collab

 If training from an included model, the model must be loaded into Collab, and the script must be directed toward it.
 Do this by creating a copy of the Collab on your google drive.
 Drag the model to be trained into the Files tab on the left of the page.
-Then, insert the following lines, as shown:
+Then, insert the following lines into the "model choice" code block, as shown:

+`
+Model_name = 'cFOS_Wue' #@param ["cFOS_Wue", "cFOS_Inns1", "cFOS_Inns2", "cFOS_Mue", "Parv", "new"]
+model_path = os.path.join("`**`MODEL NAME HERE`**`")
+model = utils.load_model(model_path, custom_objects={'recall': utils.recall,
+                                            'precision': utils.precision,
+                                            'f1': utils.f1,
+                                            'mcor': utils.mcor,
+                                            'weighted_bce_dice_loss': utils.weighted_bce_dice_loss})
+`

 Upload your images and masks, named according to the Collab procedure.
 Train for 50-100 epochs, and do some preliminary tests on the new model.
 When satisfied, download the new model using the files tab.
 Make sure to store all old models, and rename the models in use accordingly.